dotnetweekly/dnw-gatsby/src/newsletters/2015/41/how-to-learn-a-new-programming-language-while-maintaining-your-day-job-and-still-being-there-for-yo.md

 ---
 _id: 5a88e1adbd6dca0d5f0d2572
-title: 'How To Learn a New Programming Language While Maintaining Your Day Job and Still Being There For Your Family'
+title: "How To Learn a New Programming Language While Maintaining Your Day Job and Still Being There For Your Family"
 url: 'http://rob.conery.io/2015/10/06/how-to-learn-a-new-programming-language-while-maintaining-your-day-job-and-still-being-there-for-your-family/'
 category: 5a88e1adbd6dca0d5f0d2572
 slug: 'how-to-learn-a-new-programming-language-while-maintaining-your-day-job-and-still-being-there-for-yo'